rubenhorn/UvA-2022-WSCbS/assignment_2/REPORT.md

 This can be attributed to two things:
 1. Our naive reverse proxy is not optimized, and we occur a substantial increase in response time owed to an additional HTTP 1.1 request and invocation of a flask handler per request.
 Production grade proxy servers are implemented using more efficient technologies and may also cache static content.
 2. For convenience, we use a single Python script to spawn and terminate all server processes.
 We have previously observed that using Python instead of shell scripts to do this comes with a significant performance decrease to the child process.
 A better solution would be to containerize the server applications and orchestrate them using Kubernetes [6] or Docker Compose [7] for simpler scenarios.
+As discussed with our TA, invoking DELETE on "/" has not effect, since this operation is very expensive on the database and not useful to many users.
+The server will responde with HTTP 404 to communicate that "there is nothing to delete".

 \pagebreak
 # References